How to Apply for Financial Aid

 Step 11: Begin attending your classes.
 Funds will start to disburse after the add/drop deadline and your attendance in your classes has been confirmed.
 Loans won’t disburse until you have started in 6+ credits.

-NOTE: If you get stuck at any step and have not been awarded by the payment deadline, you must make payment arrangements so your classes are not dropped.
+NOTE: If you get stuck at any step and have not been awarded by the payment deadline, you should make payment arrangements so your classes are not dropped.

 Taking Classes at Two Colleges